Community Walkability Checklist

 Your support can help strengthen efforts by your local council to advocate for investment and policy changes from state and federal governments.

 Privacy Collection Notice – Community Walkability: The information provided in this checklist is being collected by the National Heart Foundation of Australia ABN 98 008 419 761 (Heart Foundation, we, us, our) to provide information for our Community Walkability program as set out in our Privacy Policy available at: https://www.heartfoundation.org.au/privacy-policy.
-If you have any questions about this privacy collection statement or how we handle personal information, please contact our Privacy Officer via GPO Box 9966 in your capital city, privacy@heartfoundation.org.au orby calling 13 11 12.
-All the information you provide as part of our Community Walkability resources will be forwarded by the Heart Foundation to your Local Council.
+If you have any questions about this privacy collection statement or how we handle personal information, please contact our Privacy Officer via GPO Box 9966 in your capital city, privacy@heartfoundation.org.au or by calling 13 11 12.
+Any information you provide as part of our Community Walkability resources may be forwarded by the Heart Foundation to your Local Council.

 Terms of use: This material has been developed by the National Heart Foundation of Australia (Heart Foundation) for general information and educational purposes only.
 It does not constitute medical advice.
 Please consult your healthcare provider if you have, or suspect you have, a health problem.
 The information provided is based on evidence available at the time of publication.
 Please refer to the Heart Foundation website at www.heartfoundation.org.au for Terms of Use.